other pages

 He was paired with actor/writer Fionntán Larney who wrote a very witty 20 minute piece called A Night at the Movies which opened the evening's events.

-It was performed by Vincent Brightling, Gene Rooney,
+It was performed by Vincent Brightling, Gene Rooney, Leah Minto and David Rawle.

 The evening consisted of six short plays which were written and rehearsed in twenty four hours!